Here’s what you and your tax professional may want to discuss in order to help reduce your tax liability for 2021 and beyond

 In addition to personal IRA contributions, small business owners have several options for employer-sponsored retirement savings plans, including SIMPLE IRA, SEP IRA, 401(k), and profit-sharing plans.
 They differ in the amount the employer and employee can contribute, the investment options available, and the ease and expense of setting them up, among other factors.

 With any plan, contributions you make for yourself and your employees may be tax-deductible.
 Small businesses may also get a tax credit to help defray the cost of starting certain retirement plans.
-For calendar year taxpayers, you generally have until the due date, including extensions, of the small business’s tax return in 2021 (for the 2020 tax year) to contribute funds to a retirement plan for the 2020 tax year.
-But some types of plans must be established before the end of this year, or earlier during this year, to get the tax deduction for 2020.
+For calendar year taxpayers, you generally have until the due date, including extensions, of the small business’s tax return in 2022 (for the 2021 tax year) to contribute funds to a retirement plan for the 2021 tax year.
+But some types of plans must be established before the end of this year, or earlier during this year, to get the tax deduction for 2021.
 Ask your tax advisor.
-(This provision may or may not apply beyond the 2020 tax year.
-To learn how much you can contribute to your retirement plan, refer to our Contribution Limits and Tax Reference Guide.)

-If your company operates on a cash basis for tax purposes and your profits seem likely to be lower in 2020—and you expect your business to be more profitable in 2021—consider accelerating cash collection before Dec.
+If your company operates on a cash basis for tax purposes and your profits seem likely to be lower in 2021—and you expect your business to be more profitable in 2022—consider accelerating cash collection before Dec.
 31 and delaying deductible expenses until after the new year.
-Income you realize in 2020 may be taxed at a lower rate, and deductions will be more valuable when your income recovers.
+Income you realize in 2021 may be taxed at a lower rate, and deductions will be more valuable when your income recovers.
 To bring in more income, Navani suggests trying to invoice customers early and encourage them to pay early.
 To delay deductions, you could pay staff bonuses in January instead of December.

 Giving can not only help you fulfill your goals as a socially responsible business and engage your employees in a meaningful activity—it can also provide your business with a tax deduction, usually equal to the fair market value of the property donated.
-However, if you own a pass-through business, be aware that your ability to deduct charitable gifts made by the business could be limited in 2020.
+However, if you own a pass-through business, be aware that your ability to deduct charitable gifts made by the business could be limited in 2021.
 The Tax Cuts and Jobs Act capped personal itemized deductions for state and local taxes.
-The standard deduction for 2020 is $24,800 for married couples filing jointly and $12,400 for individuals1.
-If you claim the standard deduction, you generally can’t write off charitable gifts, though in 2020 non-itemizers can deduct up to $300 in cash contributions to certain charities.
+The standard deduction for 2021 is $25,100 for married couples filing jointly and $12,550 for individuals.³ If you claim the standard deduction, you generally can’t write off charitable gifts, though in 2021 non-itemizers can deduct up to $300 ($600 for joint returns) in cash contributions to qualifying charities.
 Be sure to review your giving strategy with your tax specialist, advises Navani.

 The CARES Act allowed businesses to defer paying their 6.2% share of Social Security payroll taxes incurred between March 27, 2020 and the end of 2020.
 However, half of the deferred funds will have to be paid by December 31, 2021, and the other half of the deferred funds by December 31, 2022.
-So now’s the time to talk to your tax advisor about how to plan for this liability.
+Talk to your tax advisor about how to plan for this liability.